sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 ### Receive a bfd_c state UP event

 1. StaticRouteBfd lookup TABLE_BFD to confirm this event is for me and get nh_c
-2. use nh_c lookup TABLE_NEXTHOP to get its prefix list: prefix1 and prefix3
+2. Use nh_c lookup TABLE_NEXTHOP to get its prefix list: prefix1 and prefix3
-3. check nh_c is not in TABLR_SR prefix1 nexthop list, add it to this nexthop list, and update this static route to redis appl_db STATIC_ROUTE_TABLE with "refreshable"="true" to install the static route to sonic
+3. If nh_c is not in TABLR_SR prefix1 nexthop list, add it to this nexthop list, and update this static route to redis appl_db STATIC_ROUTE_TABLE with "expiry"="false" to install the static route to sonic
-4. check nh_c is not in TABLR_SR prefix3 nexthop list, add it to this nexthop list, and update this static route to redis appl_db STATIC_ROUTE_TABLE with "refreshable"="true" to install the static route to sonic<br>
+4. If nh_c is not in TABLR_SR prefix3 nexthop list, add it to this nexthop list, and update this static route to redis appl_db STATIC_ROUTE_TABLE with "expiry"="false" to install the static route to sonic<br>
 <img src="static_rt_bfd_example4.png" width="400">
 <br>
 <br>